jbx-protocol/juice-docs-v2/blog/2022-06-14-juicebox-in-the-words-of-sage.md

 ---
 slug: juicebox-in-the-words-of-sage
-title: Juicebox in the Words of sage
+title: Juicebox in the Words of Sage
 authors: [felixander]
 tags: [dao, interview, juicebox]
 ---